 Also, the data will get even more skewed towards the top once Philadelphia starts playing all their early picks, they’re going to jump from bottom almost to the top.

-If you want to play with the data, download my Excel workbook NBA Starters Draft, and let me know if you do something interesting with it.
-Both graphs are also on CodePen to play with Starters by Position/Year, and Cumulative Draft Position.
+If you want to play with the data, download my Excel workbook NBA Starters Draft, and let me know if you come up with any additional insights.

 § Starting player data from ESPN Depth Chart, draft position and year from Basketball Reference.